lexi-lambda/shattered-plans/docs/tactical-overlay.md

 ### The tactical overlay and stellar bombs

 Because stellar bombs prevent all fleet movements out of the target system for a turn, deploying a stellar bomb can affect the tactical overlay.
 Most significantly, if a system you control is only bordered by one hostile system, deploying a stellar bomb on that system will eliminate the **orange** hatching on the adjacent system!
 This is in fact the *only* way to remove such hatching, so although it may be counterintuitive, the most valuable way to use a stellar bomb may be defensive rather than offensive.

+Note, however, that this ability cuts both ways: fleet movements out of any system at risk of being stellar bombed may be canceled.
+Therefore, such fleet movements do not count towards the worst-case garrison calculation and will not eliminate hatching on their destination system.
+This can be somewhat counterintuitive, but erring on the side of caution ensures that the absence of any hatching on a system is a true guarantee that the system will not be lost.